HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter6.markdown

 The dialog allows you to create the following file types:

 * **Blank Template** – A blank TT file that contains no code, for use when building code generation from scratch.
-* **Document Header Template** – Used to generate documentation about the items in TDS Classic.
+* **Document Header Template** – Used to generate documentation about the items in Sitecore TDS.
 This file is used as the Header Transform File.
-* **Document Item Template** – Used to generate documentation about the items in TDS Classic.
+* **Document Item Template** – Used to generate documentation about the items in Sitecore TDS.
 This file is used as the Base Project Tranform File.
 * **Header Template** – Contains scaffolding for creating custom Code Generated files.
 This file is used as the Header Transform File.
 * **Item Template** – Contains scaffolding for creating custom Code Generated files.
 This file is used as the Base Project Tranform File.